artela-network/artela-docs/docs/develop/aspect-tools/aspect-docs/index.md

 }
 ```

-To trace the changes, the approach is as follows:
+You can trace changes as follows:

 ```tsx
 let persons = new myContract.persons(ctx, ctx.tx!.to);